-- The SENDCo will liaise with relevant individuals, including as appropriate parents/carers, the individual pupil, healthcare professionals and other agencies in relation to the support to be provided to the child. - Where appropriate, an IHCP will be drawn up and shared with members of staff who work with the child.
+- The Assistant Headteacher with responsibility for Medical Needs will liaise with relevant individuals, including as appropriate parents/carers, the individual pupil, the school's Pupil Receptionist, healthcare professionals and other agencies in relation to the support to be provided to the child. - Where appropriate, an IHCP will be drawn up and shared with members of staff who work with the child.